mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

 This allow us to know how much time is invested in each call.
-Our Timer layer
+Our `TimerLayer`
-implementation is pretty similar to this one, but sending this data to a
+implementation is pretty similar to this one, but sends this data to
 Prometheous instead of printing it.

 This code is super repetitive, and in Mattermost we have a lot of method in our
-store, so we didn't wrote it by hand, we used generators to build the
+store, so we didn't write it by hand; we used generators to build the
 `TimerLayer` and the `OpenTracingLayer`.

-Having this kind of generators you can build all kind of transparent layers that add extra behavior
+Using this kind of generator you can build all kinds of transparent layers that add extra behavior
 like a `KafkaLayer` to send everything that happens to a kafka, a `LoggerLayer`
-to log everything, a `RandomDelayLayer` to test weird behaviors on unconsistent
+to log everything, a `RandomDelayLayer` to test weird behaviors on inconsistent
 response times, or any other "middleware" that you can think about.

-After everything is implemented we can glue it together embeding the MapStore
+After everything is implemented we can glue it together by embedding the `MapStore`
-inside the layers, initialize with some data, and look how it works:
+inside the layers, initializing with some data, and testing how it works:

 ```go
 ...